lukehsiao/BYU_Bomberman/README.md

 ------------------------------------------------------------------------------------
 CREDITS:

-    Luke Hsiao (luke.w.hsiao@gmail.com)
+    Luke Hsiao (lukehsiao@byu.edu)
     Thomas Townsend (thomastownsend523@gmail.com)
     Alex Lin (linjiapuzi1994@hotmail.com)
-    Makey Makey team from www.makeymakey.com
+    MaKey MaKey team from www.makeymakey.com
 ------------------------------------------------------------------------------------
 PROJECT DESCRIPTION:

-    This project was created to serve as a new Computer Engineering-focused display for new student orientation, SOAR, major fair, etc.  It provides a fun, interactive way to learn about circuits, I/O, and processing.
+    This project was created to serve as a new Computer Engineering-focused display for new student orientation, SOAR, major fairs, etc.  It provides a fun, interactive way to learn about circuits, I/O, and processing.
 It connects the real world to a digital one in a clever way.

-    This project teaching about Computer Interfaces.
+    This project is teaching about Computer Interfaces.
 It involves low-level hardware and signal processing, high-level operating systems and software, and allows students to see how they can create powerful systems with computers.

-    We use a MakeyMakey board to allow students to create their own "controllers" to use with the game, and then use this as input to our Rasberry Pi, which runs Bombermaaan and outputs to the display.
+    We use a MaKeyMaKey board to allow students to create their own "controllers" to use with the game, and then use this as input to our Rasberry Pi, which runs Bombermaaan and outputs to the display.

+    How to play:
+     ● Grab the Bomberman Cart + Posters
+     ● Plug it in
+     ● Hook up all the controllers
+     ● Play!
+     ● When you're done, shutdown the Pi before unplugging the cart.
+(Instructions below).
 ------------------------------------------------------------------------------------
 DEPENDANCIES:

     The only hard dependencies are:
-        ● Requires the MakeyMakey and all physical connections ● Requires Bombermaaan program, which requires no installation, to play.
+        ● Requires the Bomberman Cart, Posters, and Controllers.
+        ● Make sure that the area the display will be has a plower plug.
+        ● 6 Fruit if you're using the nail-bed fruit controller.
+We recommend Clemintines.

     If you want to make modifications, we'd recommend using Windows.
-Specifically:
+When modifying, additional dependancies are:
         ● Requires Makey Makey Drivers for Windows
         ● Requires Arduino ISE
         ● Requires Makey Makey plug-in for Arduino to reprogram